CharlieMallon/milestone-four/README.md

 -   Secure pages require a password to access.  - PASS
 ## Validators
 ### HTML Validator
+Duplicate ID's comes up quite a lot due to the inc/dec buttons - i have ignored these as this is an issue with the quality
 ### CSS Validator
+Error for the gap on line 1273 - this is because gap is relatively new.
 ### PEP8
 Passed - some comments about line being a little too long, changed where possible.
 ### Testing Summary
 Site looks it best on Mobile, App is fairly well secured.
-Removing the Contact Page as there is No time to fix before deployment, issue is due to trying to set up emails.
+All pages work as expected.
 One or two bugs picked up and fixed during texting see bug section for more information.
-Note - this code has not been through a validator.
 ### Interesting Bugs / Issues
 This section will detail the interesting Issues and Bugs that I came across whilst coding and the main ones that I found during testing.